Yūki Ishikawa

-is a Japanese male professional volleyball player from Okazaki City, Aichi Prefecture.
-He is the captain of the Japan men's national volleyball team, and plays as an outside hitter.
-At club-level, he currently plays for Sir Susa Vim Perugia at the SuperLega (The highest level of the Italian Volleyball League).
+is a Japanese male professional volleyball player who plays as an outside hitter for Efeler Ligi club Ziraat Bankkart and the Japan national team, which he captains.

-Ishikawa is the first Japanese male player to win gold medal at the CEV Champions League.
+Ishikawa is the first volleyball player to have a wax figure in Japan.
+His wax figure is currently on display at Madame Tussauds Tokyo.
+He is also the first Japanese male player to win 2 gold medals at the CEV Champions League (2024–2025, 2025–2026) and 1 gold medal the FIVB Club World Championship (2025).

 Ishikawa was named as the "Best outside spiker" at the FIVB World Cup (2015, 2019), FIVB Nations League (2023, 2024), Asian Championship (2017, 2019, 2021), as well as the "Most valuable player" at the Asian Championship (2017, 2023).

-Ishikawa is the first volleyball player to have a wax figure in Japan.
-Currently, his wax figure is displayed at Madame Tussauds Tokyo.

 Personal life

-Ishikawa's father, Mikihisa, is a former track and field sprinter.
+Ishikawa is from Okazaki City, Aichi Prefecture.
+His father, Mikihisa, is a former track and field sprinter.
 His mother, Midori, is a former basketball player.
 His elder sister, Naomi, is a former volleyball player and his sister, Mayu, is a member and also the captain of the Japan women's national volleyball team.